rahulpandita/simple-code-agent/README.md

 ## Available Tools

-The agent has access to three main tools:
+The agent has access to four main tools:

 1. **read_file**: Read the contents of any file in the repository
 2. **write_file**: Create or overwrite files with new content
-3. **run_command**: Execute shell commands and capture their output
+3. **run_command**: Execute shell commands and capture their output (handles both successful and failed commands)
+4. **done**: Mark a task as complete with a summary (used internally by the agent)

 ## Requirements